aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 :::

-Go ahead and check the AiiDA list of processes:
+When we check the AiiDA list of processes (including those that are _terminated_ with `-a / --all`):

 ```{code-block} console
 $ verdi process list -a -p 1